HomeBlog50 Jazz Standards You Need To Know

 “I’ll Remember April” – Written by Gene de Paul, Patricia Johnston, and Don Raye.

-A popular tune since the 1940s, “I’ll Remember April” is known for its bright melody and lively harmonic progression.
-Often played at a brisk tempo, it is a staple in the bebop and mainstream repertoire, offering a high-energy base for improvisation.
+“I’ll Remember April” is known for its bright melody and lively harmonic progression.
+Often played at a brisk tempo, it is a staple in the bebop and mainstream repertoire and is a great vehicle for improvisation.

 • Grant Green – “Standards” (1961)